After you arrive

 Please take notice of the following:

 - In the Netherlands you are not permitted to go directly to the hospital unless it is an emergency.
 If treatment by a specialist is needed, you should first consult a GP, who will give you a referral letter.
 Remember to make a photocopy of the referral letter for your medical insurance company.

 - Remember to take your insurance papers with you whenever you visit a GP, dentist, hospital or pharmacy.

-- Do not forget to make an appointment before going to any GP surgery.
+- Do not forget to make an appointment before going to any GP's office.

-Study advisors play an important role in helping you make the most of your academic journey while you are a student at the University of Groningen.
-They are based at Faculties and are able to provide guidance, support and possible solutions to issues that might arise relating to your study at the University.
-Each programme at the University has a study advisor and they can be found here.
+Academic advisors play an important role in helping you make the most of your Academic journey while you are a student at the University of Groningen.
+They have offices in each respective faculty and are able to provide guidance, support and possible solutions to issues that might arise relating to your study at the University.
+Each programme at the University has its own Academic advisor and they can be found here.